Pacdac/java-task-management-app/README.md

 1. Clone this repository

-2. Create an environment file `.env`
+2. Create an environment file `.env` (see .env.example for reference)

 3. Edit the `.env` file to set your environment-specific values